This post may include affiliate links. Thank you for your support.

 • Pork: Tangy pulled pork and hearty beans are a match made in heaven.

-• Jerk Pork: The hot, smoky and sweet flavors in jerk pork pair well with charro beans.
+• Jerk Pork: The hot, smoky and sweet flavors in this jerk pork recipe pair well with charro beans.

 Close-up photo of Frijoles Charros (beans mexican) garnished with slices of jalapeno and chopped cilantro.